 Psychological Screening is conducted by a psychologist to ensure that the Egg Donor is aware of all the psychological implications of the egg donation process.
 This screening will help determine whether the Egg Donor is psychologically sound enough to be an Egg Donor.

-· The Egg Donor will be put on birth control pills to help regulate her menstrual cycle and to coordinate it with the recipient’s cycle.
+· The Egg Donor will be put on the pill to help regulate her menstrual cycle and to coordinate it with the recipient’s cycle.

 · The Egg Donor will begin taking Buserelin (daily self-administered injections) to stop her ovaries from ovulating.